 In the years since, as medical documentation requirements become more stringent and regulations tightened, the scribe industry is approaching an inflection point.
 Today, medical scribe jobs are not nearly as popular and available as they once were.
 Let’s look at what led us to this point:

 HITECH and Meaningful Use in 2009

 In 2009, the US Federal government passed the HITECH and Meaningful Use acts which, in short, financially incentivized healthcare organizations to adopt more robust medical documentation methods and electronic health records as a means of optimizing insurance billing and reimbursement, as well as care transparency with patients.

-For years, scribes were the preferred documentation aid for physicians looking to offload their documentation load.
+For years, scribes were the preferred documentation aid for clinicians looking to offload their documentation load.
 Typical scribes are competent, have good reading and writing skills, are above average typists, and thrive in a fast paced environment.
 Traditional scribes help clinicians document encounters in real time, as well as fill patient information into the electronic health record.

 For years, the healthcare industry proceeded like this — using scribes to offload bureaucratic tasks like data entry.
 But over time, regulations began to heighten and scribes suddenly became less of an enticing option for providers.
 New regulations severely limited the scope of a scribe’s job, and punished providers who allowed scribes to perform job duties that were beyond the scope of their training or licensing.
 Suddenly, scribes became a malpractice liability for providers.
 As such, the demand for more trained scribes increased, and so did the costs.